gliptic/liero/README.md

 * Run cmake:
 * $ cmake -G "Unix Makefiles"
 * Run "make"
+* Copy everything from the pkg directory to the root directory used for the build

 (Optional) Enabling and building the video tool
 -------------------------------